RFP for Outside Counsel – Basic Elements

 - Timeline of the legal selection process.
 The timeline should include Q&A, accessibility to in-house counsel, response times for each stage of the proposal, etc.

-Some of the more forward-thinking in-house legal departments may include the following sections in their RFP:
+Some of the more forward-thinking in-house legal departments may include the following sections in their RFP for outside counsel:

 - Description of their desired client service, client satisfaction and formal feedback processes.

 - Questions surrounding how a new law firm will learn your company, industry, competitors and markets and who pays for the time involved in that process.